jmhammond/mathsquirrel.com/content/322/closures/index.md

 showDate: false
 ---

-Implement the reflexive, symmetric, and transitive closure algorithms.
+Implement the transitive, reflexive, and symmetric closure algorithms.
 <!--more-->

 Familiarize yourself with the [basics of the assignments](../basics/) and ask questions if you have them!